-These meetings often feel intimidating or overwhelming.
-Divorce tends to make emotions run high, and people don’t always think clearly in these situations.
+These meetings often feel intimidating and overwhelming.
+Divorce tends to make emotions run high, and people don’t always think clearly.
 But it’s an important step to finding the best divorce lawyer for your case.

 1. Collect Personal Information

-There’s a lot going on, and a lot to worry about, so sometimes the small things fall through the cracks.
+There’s a lot going on, and a lot to worry about.
+As a result, sometimes the small things fall through the cracks.
 But during your initial consultation, a divorce lawyer needs all of the basic information regarding your case.

 2. Make a List of Questions

 Write them down and make sure you bring them up during the initial consultation with your divorce lawyer.

-But be warned, both of those depend a great deal on the specifics of your situation and vary case to case.
+But be warned, both of those depend a great deal on the specifics of your situation and vary from case to case.
 The more complex and contentious, the more expensive and time-consuming.

 You can discuss child custody, the division of property and debts, and more.
-If you worry about retaining assets acquired before the marriage or keeping interest in a shared business, bring up these topics.
+If you worry about retaining assets acquired before the marriage or keeping your stake in a shared business, bring up these topics.

 3. Know What You Want Out Of Divorce

 Maybe you just want it to be over and done with.
 That’s fine.
 But since divorce often has a huge impact on your life moving forward, really spend some time figuring this out.

 If you have a significant amount of shared property, think about how you’d like to divide it.
-Do you want the marital home, a specific car, or a cherished piece of furniture?
+Do you want to keep the marital home, a specific car, or a cherished piece of furniture?